- フランス語の独学での勉強法―それぞれのメリットとデメリット― - November 10, 2020

 The good thing is that Korean and Japanese are grammatically similar, and both use similar sentence structures.

-If you are interested in Japanese, you may find this article helpful: How long does it take to learn Japanese.
+If you are interested in Japanese, you may also find this article helpful: How long does it take to learn Japanese.

 What makes some languages harder to learn?